aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/035_gitrepo/010-create-repo.md

 ### 1. Check the local filesystem for GitOps files

-The GitOps manifests content has already been set up and synced to our local IDE across the three repositories we mentioned:
+The GitOps manifests content has already been set up and synchronized to our local IDE across the three repositories we mentioned:

 ![git_local_ide](/static/images/git_local_ide.jpg)